cern-eos/eos/doc/using/reports.rst

-   fid                  file id of the file deleted fsid                 filesystem id where the file is deleted dc_ts                change timestamp of the deleted file dc_nts               change timestamp in ns of the deleted file dm_ts                modification timestamp of the deleted file dm_nts               modification timestamp in ns of the deleted file da_ts                access timestamp on local disk of the deleted file da_nts               access timestamp on local disk in ns of the deleted file dsize                size of the file before deletion sec.app              always: deletion
+   fid                  file id of the file deleted fsid                 filesystem id where the file is deleted dc_ts                change timestamp of the deleted file dc_tns               change timestamp in ns of the deleted file dm_ts                modification timestamp of the deleted file dm_tns               modification timestamp in ns of the deleted file da_ts                access timestamp on local disk of the deleted file da_tns               access timestamp on local disk in ns of the deleted file dsize                size of the file before deletion sec.app              always: deletion
    ==================== ==================================================================================================